-8: Restrain

-The player can command a recipient to restrain (handcuff) any hostage, civilian or suspect.
+8: Restrain The player can command a recipient to restrain (handcuff) any hostage, civilian or suspect.
 In order for the command to be carried out, the hostage, civilian or suspect must be compliant.
 Compliant is defined as having surrendered.
 Compliant individuals are unarmed and "assume the pose" - they drop to their knees with their hands in the air.
 If the player commands that a non-compliant person be restrained, they will lose respect from their team, as this is considered a "dumb" command.
-(For more information on "dumb" commands, please see section titled Leadership Score / Respect.)

-To issue the command, 'Restrain', the game cursor should be pointed at a compliant individual.
+(For more information on "dumb" commands, please see FAQ section titled Leadership Score / Respect.)
+To issue the command, 'Restrain', the game cursor must be pointed at a compliant individual.
+Multi-player mode allows extra communications between the team, including responses to the element leader and teammates; see the Multi-player section for more details.
+View Ports